ymzuiku/svelte-zero-api/README.md

 Here, you are given a SvelteKit specific 'fetch' method.
 Simply pass this as a second argument, when making api calls.

+OBS — Currently due to a known issue, these calls cannot be supplied with .success(), .clientError() callbacks.
+You can only await them and get response.

 ```ts
 <script context="module">
 	import api from '$src/api'